haensel-ams/recruitment_challenge/ML_201703/README.md

 ## Please use only Python for your solution!

 ### We don't expect you to build THE solution here.
 Our goal here is:
 * see how you approach such a problem
-* get an idea of your programming skills and ML knowlegde
+* get an idea of your programming skills and ML knowledge
 * see how you can summarize and present results